MauriceOmbewa/visualizations-groupie-trackers/README.md

   - Locations of their concerts
   - Dates of upcoming events
   - Relations with other artists
+  - **Concert Geolocation**: Geographical visualization of concert locations on an interactive map.
 - **Search Functionality**: A search bar to search by artist, member, location, or other attributes.
+- **Pagination**: Artist listing page with pagination, loading 20 artist cards per page.
+- **Media Responsiveness**: Optimized for various screen sizes, with mobile-friendly layouts and dynamic components.
 - **Error Handling**: Custom error pages for common HTTP errors like 404 and 500.
-- **Data Visualization**: Present artist data in a clear and structured format.
+- **Data Visualization**: Present artist data in a clear and structured format with enhanced visual features for user navigation.

 ## Search Functionality